 After school activities that combine help with homework, opportunities for physical activities and learning new skills are the hallmarks of the 21st Century Community Learning Center grant, funded by New York state for five years.
-Now in its third year, Director Maria Oliver-Flores gave an update on the program at the November 19 Board of Education meeting.
+Now in its third year, Director Maria Olivier-Flores gave an update on the program at the November 19 Board of Education meeting.

 The proposal for the $1.2 million five-year grant was written by the late Dan Callahan who was Assistant Superintendent of Secondary Education at the district.
 The former name of the program was the Learning Enrichment Activities Program (LEAP), and officials still refer to the popular program as the “LEAP Program.”